anasbn3issa/spirit-gestion-stock-back-end/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-this back end helps you send basic CRUD services to your front managing stock application ,plus more advanced functionalities in order to practice typical relations in the market .
+this back end helps you send basic CRUD services to your front managing stock application , plus more advanced functionalities in order to practice typical relations in the market and have more control over your data.

 <p align="right">(<a href="#top">back to top</a>)</p>